Christmas 2022: this time with a sustainable Christmas tree? - NIKIN EU

 Christmas decoration

-Fir tree
+Christmas tree

-Sustainable Christmas tree: it remains a trade-off
+Sustainable Christmas tree: there is still a trade-off

 Back to the blog